waded/xbox-cec/README.md

 ## Checking that active source works with an Xbox on my receiver

-See [#2](https://github.com/waded/xbox-cec/issues/2): xbox-cec can't help you check this just yet.
+See [#2](https://github.com/waded/xbox-cec/issues/2). xbox-cec can't help you check this just yet.

-You can use cec-client to scan existing HDMI-CEC bus to determine device addresses (the Xbox will not show up, but other CEC_supporting devices will), and then try transmitting e.g. 5f:82:12:00 (for an Xbox One at address 1.2.0.0, the receiver being 1.0.0.0) and see if your system responds appropriately.
+Alternatively, use `cec-client` to scan existing HDMI-CEC bus to determine device addresses:

+`echo scan | cec-client -s -d 1`

+Xbox One will not show up in the scan, since as of January 2020 it doesn't support CEC, but other CEC-enabled devices will.
+Note the `Address` of each.
+A TV might be at `0.0.0.0`, a CEC-enabled receiver at `1.0.0.0`, a CEC-enabled device on the receiver's first input at `1.1.0.0`, the second at `1.2.0.0`, and so on.

+Then try broadcasting an active source command targeting the Xbox One's input, say the third:

+`echo tx 5f:82:13:00 | cec-client -s -d 1`

+and see how your system responds.
+Physical input address `1.3.0.0` is expressed in this command as `13:00`, with the remainder being opcode (`82` active source) and somewhat irrelevant source and destination (`5` receiver, `F` broadcast.)

 ## Setting up CEC-based input switching